 Step 2: Press and hold the ID set button for at least five seconds.
-The red indicator should turn off and the blue LED light begin to blink.
+The red indicator should turn off and the blue LED light begins to blink.

 Step 3: Press and hold the volume up button on the soundbar until the ID set appears.
 The soundbar should now power on and the pairing begins.

 When the connection is complete, the blue LED light stops blinking and remains solid.
-This indicates that the subwoofer has been successfully paired to the soundbar.
+This indicates that the subwoofer has been successfully paired with the soundbar.

 Samsung Soundbar Not Connecting To Subwoofer